danielpalme/ReportGenerator/src/Readme.txt

 4.0.14.0

+    * Fix: Issue #219: Fixed errors in Cobertura reports (not compliant with DTD)

+4.0.14.0

     * Fix: Issue #213: Correct usage of source directories in Cobertura
     * Fix: Issue #216: Handling of large coverage numbers